HR and Workplace Safety: California

 Author: Leanne Coffman

 - California is a State Plan state.
-See State Plan.
+See Cal/OSHA.

-- Sacramento has requirements pertaining to the safety of hotel workers.
+- Localities, including Oakland and San Francisco, have requirements pertaining to the safety of hotel workers.
 See Local Requirements.